bovard/BC2014/README.md

     * ```rm -rf teams```
 3. Clone this repo in the teams folder:
     * ```git clone git@bitbucket.org:bovard.tiberi/battlecode-2014.git teams```
+4. Open the parent directory up in the IDE of your choice
+    * I'm using IntelliJ CE and it works well

 # Behavior Tree